shanniz/shanniz.github.io/README.md

-This is Zeeshan A. Nizamani
+This is Zeeshan Nizamani

-Introducing my personal web page.
+This is my personal webpage.